Create the Game of Life's User Interface

 When you are done it should look like this:

-In the next step add four labels as children of the balloon, these will form our scoreboard.
-To do so, go back to the Node Library, find the Node type called Label TTF, and drag four of them onto the balloon in your timeline.
-Adjust the labels to match the screenshot:
+Go back to the Node Library, find the Node type called Label TTF, and drag four of them onto the balloon in your timeline.
+Adjust the labels to match the screenshot (hint - this is a great chance to practice using Box Layout again!) :

-Now do the same thing for the second label, but call the connection _generationLabel.
+Now do the same thing for the bottom label, but call the connection generationLabel.

 Next we have to tell SpriteBuilder which methods to call when our buttons are touched.